“Labor Omnia Vincit” McKay Law

 Comb Plate Issues

-Worn or improperly installed comb plates cause the most serious escalator injuries.
+Worn or improperly installed comb plates create entrapment risk.

 Step Clearance Issues